 One of the most decorated soldiers in US history, Murphy is buried at Arlington National Cemetery in Section 46, Site 366-11.

 During World War II, Murphy fought in North Africa, Italy, France, and Germany.
-He received every American combat award for valor available at the time of his service, including the Medal of Honor and recognitions from France and Belgium making him one of the most decorated soldiers in US History.
+He received every American combat award for valor available at the time of his service, including the Medal of Honor, making him one of the most decorated soldiers in US History.

 Murphy went on to be an actor and author.
 Based on his 1949 autobiography detailing his experiences during World War II, Murphy stars as himself in the movie To Hell and Back.